gvwilson/sensibleadventures/maddy-roo/old.md

 "We can get the other panel,
 but I don't think we can lift that."
 *And I don't want to try,* she added to herself.
-The machinery in the water didn't look dangerous, and it was pretty clearly broken, but it was still a machine, and machines couldn't be trusted.
+It didn't look like any bot she'd ever heard of it, and it was pretty clearly broken, but it wasn't just the sudden chill of twilight that made her shiver when she looked at it.

 "I guess," Gumption said.
 "But see that bit?"